 - Become a top 50 engineering and applied science college in the world.

-In order to recruit and retrain the most talented future engineers, the college needs to make available scholarship aid to incoming freshmen based on both merit and need.
+In order to recruit and retain the most talented future engineers, the college needs to make available scholarship aid to incoming freshmen based on both merit and need.
 We seek to dramatically increase the amount of scholarship aid available to our students.

 To attract outstanding graduate students who want to earn master's and doctorate degrees under the direction of world-class researchers, the college needs to provide graduate aid for the duration of a student's degree program.